search icon

 January 23, 2025Ongoing Litigation Despite Supreme Court Order: The Supreme Court granted the government’s motion to lift a nationwide injunction issued by a federal judge in Texas (Texas Top Cop Shop v.
 Garland).
 As a separate nationwide order issued by a different federal judge in Texas (Smith v.
 U.S. Department of the Treasury) still remains in place, reporting companies are not currently required to file beneficial ownership information with FinCEN despite the Supreme Court’s action in Texas Top Cop Shop.

-As of January 24, 2025, filing your BOI report is optional.
-We’re here to help you file securely and accurately if you choose to file.
+As of February 17, 2025, filing your BOI report is required again and the new deadline is March 21, 2025.
+We’re here to help you file securely and accurately.

 What the Injunction Means for BOI Filing Requirements